Vasilevskiy solid in net as Lightning defeat Canadians 3-1

-The Canadiens came into the matchup with the league’s fourth-best offense, scoring four goals per game, but they could only get one past Vasilevskiy.

-Montreal struck first when Petry’s one-timer on the power play blew past last year’s Vezina Trophy winner at 15:46 of the first period.
-The home team finished 1 for 5 with the man advantage.
+”For the first good chunk of the first period, we were executing and playing our game,” said Montreal defenseman Jeff Petry, who scored his second goal of the season. ”Toward the end of the first, we got away from it.
+The breakdowns led to them taking the lead and we weren’t able to fight back.”

+Montreal’s first costly mistake came in the dying seconds of the first period.

-Claude Julien’s squad nearly took that 1-0 lead into the first intermission but intense pressure by Tampa Bay led to the equalizer with seven seconds to play.
-Coburn beat Price over the shoulder to end a two-minute shift as the Canadiens were unable to clear their zone.
+After Petry scored the opener on a one-timer on the power play at 15:46, Claude Julien’s squad nearly took that 1-0 lead into the first intermission but intense pressure by Tampa Bay led to the equalizer.

+The Canadiens (2-2-2) got caught in their own zone for a shift that lasted a lengthy 1:54.
+Exhausted and unable to change, the five players failed to clear the puck on multiple occasions before Braydon Coburn beat Carey Price over the shoulder with seven seconds on the clock.

+”We did a great job of hemming them in their zone,” said captain Steven Stamkos, who leads Tampa with four goals. ”We were the beneficiaries of getting on the ice against some tired players.
+We were able to get some fresh legs and we capitalized.

+”Any time you give up a goal at the end of a period is a momentum killer.
+We were on the right side of that one tonight.”

-The Lightning rode that momentum into the second period, scoring twice in a 57-second span.
+The Lightning rode that momentum into the second period, scoring twice in a 57-second span and forcing Montreal to make its second crucial error.

-Stamkos gave Tampa a 2-1 lead at 1:04 with a one-timer from the face-off dot on the power play, moments after Artturi Lehkonen hit the post at the other end.
+”He made some great saves,” said defenceman Victor Hedman of the 25-year-old Vasilevskiy. ”His reaction time, he’s so quick in the net.
+Vasi is the best goalie in the world and he proved that again today.”

-Montreal’s 28th-ranked penalty killing continues to surrender goals – the one by Stamkos was the seventh in six games this season.
+Montreal’s 28th-ranked penalty killing continues to surrender goals – the one conceded to Stamkos was the seventh in six games this season.
+That goal came moments after Artturi Lehkonen hit the post at the other end.

-NOTES: Jonathan Drouin’s five-game point streak came to an end. … The Lightning were 3-1-0 versus the Canadiens last season. … Rookie defenseman Cale Fleury was a healthy scratch for the fourth straight game.
+NOTES: Nikita Kucherov had two assists. … Jonathan Drouin’s five-game point streak came to an end. … Montreal finished 1 for 5 with the man advantage. … The Lightning were 3-1-0 versus the Canadiens last season.

 UP NEXT: